AditiSrivastava2521/IBM-HR-Analytics/README.md

 The raw dataset was cleaned using Python.
 Main steps included:
 * Identifying constant columns and potential identifier columns
-* Removing unnecessary columns
+* Dropping unnecessary columns.
-The cleaned dataset was then saved.
+* The cleaned dataset was saved for further analysis.

 #### 2. Feature Engineering

 Two more features were created to make employee groups easier to analyze.